-We have audited the financial statements of Herefordshire, Ludlow and North Shropshire College ("the College") for the year ended 31 July 2020 which comprise the Statement of Comprehensive Income, the Statement of Changes in Reserves, the Balance Sheet, the Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Herefordshire, Ludlow and North Shropshire College (the 'College') for the year ended 31 July 2021 which comprise the Statement of Comprehensive Income, the Statement of Changes in Reserves, the Balance Sheet, the Statement of Cash Flows and notes to the financial statements, including a summary of significant accounting policies.

 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" (United Kingdom Generally Accepted Accounting Practice) and the 2019 Statement of Recommended Practice: Accounting for Further and Higher Education.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the state of the College's affairs as of 31 July 2020 and of the College's deficit of income over expenditure for the year then ended; and - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.
+- give a true and fair view of the state of the company's affairs as at 31 July 2021 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice.